-So, just in time for the holiday season, Condé Nast Traveler Luxury Editor and curator of the Wm.
+Condé Nast Traveler Luxury Editor and curator of the Wm.
 Brown Project, Matt Hranek, and Condé Nast Traveler Contributing Editor Mark Ellwood share with us their favorite items to help make your journeys, even the longest ones, a bit more graceful, comfortable, and stylish.

 Given his job, Hranek has access to the most luxurious accessories on the market.
 But it’s this sleek and simple Dopp kit that he swears by.
 “It has compartmentalized zip pockets to keep stuff organized and separated,” says Hranek.
 “And it’s made of nylon, which makes for easy cleaning because inevitably some cream or product will explode in your Dopp kit.”

 Instead of having to keep track of what kind of adaptor to pack when traveling overseas, streamline with this handy device.
 “This has changed my travel life,” says Hranek.
 “It’s small, compact, and keeps all my electronics organized in one place, which is particularly helpful in European hotels.
 I never travel without it.”